bash7325/readme-generator/README.md

   * [Tests](#tests)
   * [Questions](#questions)
   ## Installation
-  test
+  type node index
   ## Usage
-  test
+  use this for whatever you want
   ## License
   This project is licensed under the MIT license.
   ## Contributions
-  asd
+  Riley the dog was a huge help
   ## Tests
   undefined
   ## Questions
   If you have any questions please reach out to me at bash7325@gmail.com

-  Or visit my Github profile at  bash.com
+  Or visit my Github profile at  [Github](www.github.com/bash7325)